Want to follow along with this writing? Sign up Today, it's free and easy

 Approximately 6 minutes to read

-almost 4 years ago MAIRA MIR said:
+about 4 years ago MAIRA MIR said:

 Wow!
 OK I have taken all your comments in stride.
 I will edit and try again.
 Thanks firvreading and commenting.

-almost 4 years ago Ignis said:
+about 4 years ago Ignis said:

 It... has potential.

 My main peeve with this is the spacing.
 Oh GOD, the spacing.
 Now, I understand that some writers dislike writing continuously when it seems as if there is no space left on the margin, but if you just keep writing, the program automatically starts you on a new line!
 There is no need for you to

 Manually hit "enter" whenever you run out of space on the line; in fact, when

 You hit enter every time you run out of space, it ends up looking like this, and

 Isn't that just really annoying to read?
 Wouldn't you rather read something